2600hz/kazoo5/doc/engineering/erlang-documentation.md

 # How to Write Erlang Documentation

-Having user end documentation is good, having developer's documentation is awesome.
-Kazoo has a big code base which makes it difficult to remember all good code stuff.
+Having user end documentation is good, having developer's documentation is awesome. {% BRAND_NAME %} has a big code base which makes it difficult to remember all good code stuff.
 New developers want to start coding but don't know where or how.
 There are so many other arguments why to write an Erlang reference manual.

-Kazoo uses [Edoc](http://erlang.org/doc/apps/edoc/chapter.html) to generate a reference of all modules.
+{% BRAND_NAME %} uses [Edoc](http://erlang.org/doc/apps/edoc/chapter.html) to generate a reference of all modules.
 All comments for exported functions and types are used as description.
-Before Kazoo 4.2, the code base was not EDoc friendly, an attempt to generate doc is failing.
-Some part was related to some issues in the comment or code itself, also the fact EDoc is not compatible a multi applications project like Kazoo.
+Before {% BRAND_NAME %} 4.2, the code base was not EDoc friendly, an attempt to generate doc is failing.
+Some part was related to some issues in the comment or code itself, also the fact EDoc is not compatible a multi applications project like {% BRAND_NAME %}.

 EDoc use comments at top of the module for description of module, an every comments before **exported** function as function's description and functions type declaration/definition (the `spec` tag) for data type descriptions of the function.